 Make simple shortbread cookies extraordinary by dipping them in ruby chocolate—a lovely pink variety of chocolate made from ruby cocoa beans—and decorating with sugar pearls and coconut flakes.

 Chocolate and peanut butter are a perfect pair, especially when made into these truffles.
-A creamy peanut candy enrobed in dark chocolate and topped with flaky sea salt.
+Creamy peanut candies are enrobed in dark chocolate and topped with flaky sea salt.
 They are a quick and easy candy that make the perfect holiday gift.

 Brown Butter Einkorn Cookies